SanaEjazSwitzerland/zameen-eda-project/README.md

 2. Run all cells from top to bottom.
    - The first cell will automatically **clone this repo** into Colab.
    - The dataset will load from `data/Zameen.com.xlsx`.
+3. In case collab file is not running, open it on your pc by mounting to your google drive and using the link to the google drive file in order to read the file.

 ## Output
 - The final insights are available in: `report/Zameen_EDA_Insights_Report.pdf`